Miew354/IMX500-Python-Tools/readme.md

 #### Test Clients:

-There's two example client scripts that connect to the socket and process detection data.
+There's two example client scripts that connect to the socket and process streamed detection data.